namannimmo10/LearningHowToLearnCourseraNotes/README.md

          > You should realize that it’s perfectly normal to start a learning session with a negative feeling even if you like the subject.
 It’s how you handle those feelings that matters.

-         >  Solution: Focus on the process, not the product(If you do not like the process of doing something, the fuck it).
+         >  Solution: Focus on the process, not the product(If you do not like the process of doing something, then fuck it).
 The product is what triggers the pain that causes you to procrastinate.
 Instead of saying "I will solve this task today", put your best effort for a period of time continuously over the days.

 			Memory Techniques: